jchristn/PersistentCollection/README.md

 Lightweight, persistent, thread-safe, disk-based collection classes written in C# for queue, stack, and list.
 All classes leverage a temporary directory for storage to enable persistence across instantiations of the object or restarts of the software.

+**IMPORTANT**:
+- To provide persistence, the internal data structure is persisted to disk *in full* any time a change is made
+- Thus, this library is NOT APPROPRIATE for large amounts of data or a large number of records
+- It is recommended that these classes be used sparingly, when record counts are less than 1000 and total size is less than 10MB

 ## New in v2.0.x

 - Remove expiration